 The applicant must not exceed the speed limit at any time during the test.
-This includes any temporary speed limit areas.

-• the applicant exceeds the speed limit by 5km/h or more (but less than 10km/h) for less than five seconds.
+• the applicant exceeds the speed limit by 5km/h or more (but less than 10km/h) for less than 5 seconds.

-Fail to look
+Failing to look

 Applicants will be required to demonstrate thorough observation techniques throughout the test.